-Atlantic mackerel and Spanish mackerel have many similarities.
-For this reason many people ask about their differences or if they’re the same.
+As a Certified Health Coach many of my clients ask me about fish including mackerel.
+Atlantic and Spanish mackerel have many similarities which is why people ask about their differences, if any.
 Let’s answer, is Spanish mackerel the same as Atlantic mackerel?

-Spanish mackerel and Atlantic mackerel are not the same.
-Atlantic mackerel is the S. scombrus species, Spanish mackerel is the S. maculatus species.
+Spanish mackerel and Atlantic mackerel are not the same and are different species.
 Spanish Mackerel weigh more and can grow twice as long as Atlantic mackerel.
 Atlantic mackerel is also found in Europe where Spanish mackerel aren’t found.

 This article will compare their tastes, textures, cooking methods, costs, mercury levels and whether one can substitute for the other in recipes.
-In addition, I’ll do a side-by-side comparison of their nutrients, habitats and appearance.
+In addition, I’ll do a side-by-side comparison of their nutrients, habitats, species and appearance.

 Atlantic Mackerel and Spanish Mackerel: Habitats, Size, Weight and Appearance

-When someone is shopping in the fish market for fresh, whole fish or catching a mackerel in the water, it may not be immediately obvious which kind of fish they’re looking at.
-For this reason, we want to find out a simple method for identifying which fish is which.
+When someone is shopping in the market for fresh seafood or fishing for a mackerel, it may not be immediately obvious which type they’re looking at.
+For this reason, we want to find out a simple method for identifying which one is which.

 To tell the difference between an Atlantic mackerel and a Spanish mackerel is to check their body markings.
 Spanish Mackerel have yellow spots on the sides while Atlantic mackerel have wavy, dark lines on the upper sides.
 Spanish Mackerel have a gradual sloping lateral line while Atlantic mackerel have a level, blotchy line.